 Therefore, time management helps you achieve your goals promptly, and that is obvious.
 However, by improving your time management and reducing the stress in your team, other processes will flow more smoothly.
 Your team’s dynamics and integration will be greatly benefited if you remove the stress that poor time management may cause.

 Gauge how much time each task may take, prioritize each goal and task according to your business goals and evaluate how much time you have available overall.
 Once you have determined these three you have successfully aced the first step of improving time management, hence reducing stress in your team.

 Time Management Enhances Results

 When you prioritize and block times of your day for your important tasks, then you can see what you need to do and the time you should invest in completing it.
 Focusing on the fundamental tasks keeps you away from distraction and procrastination.
 Which at the same time allows you to put more consideration and energy into what you are doing.
-When you are hurrying to complete your projects, the quality of your results will most likely lower.
+When you are hurrying to complete your projects, the quality of your results will most likely be lower.

-Having everyone in your team delivering excellent results will improve team collaboration.
+Having everyone in your team deliver excellent results will improve team collaboration.
 If we see everyone is rowing then we will most likely do everything possible on our end to keep the boat afloat.
 People will assist the coworkers with tips and advice to keep rowing at the same pace.